 “The future success of the accounting profession depends on both the students of today and the professors of tomorrow,” says Carol Lindstrom, president of the Deloitte Foundation.
 The Foundation supports education in the U.S. through initiatives that develop the talent of the future and their influencers and promote excellence in teaching, research and curriculum innovation.

 Several UNC Kenan-Flagler doctoral students have received the Deloitte honor and are now professors at top schools, says Wayne Landsman, associate dean of the PhD Program.
 Among them are John Gallemore (BSBA ’04, MBA ’08, PhD ’14) and Mark Maffett (PhD ’12) of the University of Chicago, Ed Owens (PhD ’10) of Emory University, Brian Rountree (PhD ’03) of Rice University and Steven Monahan (PhD ’99) of INSEAD.

 “Having our students recognized and supported by the Deloitte Foundation is a great honor,” says Shackelford, dean and Meade H. Willis Distinguished Professor of Taxation.
 “I served on the selection committee a long time ago and even was selected back when dissertations were written on papyrus.”

 “Jim was one of the best MBA students I have ever taught at UNC,” he says.
 “He is a stellar doctoral student for us.
 As a double Tar Heel, he will be an outstanding accounting professor.
 He and his wonderful family represent the best of Carolina.”

-Omartian joined the faculty of the University of Chicago in 2018.
+Omartian joined the faculty of the University of Michigan in 2018.